 The District’s request to all families, students, and staff is to stay home if you are not feeling well.

-Q: Will masks be required on school buses?
+Q: Are masks required on school buses?

 Q: How will the district handle COVID-19 reporting this fall?